RobertHechler/RobertHechler.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---
+PhD candidate and Vanier Scholar
-Krkosek Lab, EEB at U Toronto
+Krkosek Lab, University of Toronto
+Department of Ecology and Evolutionary Biology

-**Research interests:** Quantitative Ecology, Molecular Ecology, Aquatic Ecology, Global Change Biology, Conservation Biology.
+**Research interests:** Quantitative Ecology, Molecular Ecology, Aquatic Ecology, Global Change Biology, Population Dynamics, Conservation Biology.

 I'm broadly interested in understanding the effects of environmental change on biodiversity dynamics.
+Read about my research [here](https://roberthechler.github.io/research/)

 **Email:** robert.hechler{at}mail.utoronto.ca